Curriculum Intent - Geography

 “The world as we know it is not 'given' and it can and it will change” – Lambert et al.

 Powerful knowledge in geography is not simply telling students what to think, but rather giving them the tools to learn how to think.
+Through high performance learning and the development of the advanced cognitive performance characteristics (ACPs) of meta-thinking students will continually develop their strategy planning, self-regulation, and skills in analysing and precision.
 In other words, it is important that our students are not just learning about facts, but are gaining a comprehensive and truthful understanding of these facts.
-As geography teachers, we know it is our responsibility to ensure every single one of our students have access to powerful knowledge and that we can actively promote the participation of all students in a powerful geography education which is appropriately ambitious, engaging and excellent.
-This is because, as Michael Young (2011), asserts: “For children from disadvantaged homes, active participation in school may be the only opportunity that they have to acquire powerful knowledge and be able to move, intellectually at least, beyond their local and particular circumstances.”
+As geography teachers, we know it is our responsibility to ensure every single one of our students have access to powerful knowledge and that we can actively promote the participation of all students in well-rounded geography education which is ambitious, engaging and highly effective in creating excellent geographers who develop skills in automaticity and logical or critical thinking.
+With geography placed within the communication strand of education at Leeds East Academy, a wide ranging and ambitious approach to literacy and oracy is a key feature of our curriculum.

-To provide a basis to build a geography curriculum that fully embeds powerful knowledge within it, we have utilised the principles from Alaric Maude’s (2015) research into powerful knowledge to underpin this into every part of our curriculum:
+To provide a basis to build a geography curriculum that fully embeds powerful knowledge within it, we have utilised the principles from Alaric Maude’s (2015) research into powerful knowledge which underpin our curriculum:

 - To provide students with new ways about thinking about the world.

 - To provide students with powerful ways of analysing, explaining and understanding different aspects of our world.

 - To provide students with power over their own geographical knowledge.
 Students will be equipped with an understanding of what makes geographical knowledge distinctive and truthful.